IrisChase/IVD/README.md

         text: "Bye";
     }

-Producing the same output:
+Which produces the same output:

     [AyeByeCye]

-Which makes it painless to slip a column in between two elements later in the development cycle, without touching anything that already works.
+This makes it painless to slip a column in between two elements later in the development cycle, without touching anything that already works.
 Empty cells are simply ignored, so they're great to declare where a notification or context popout should appear when it feels like it.

 Of course, it also makes it trivial to rearrange items:

-    #
+    #window
     {
         named-cells: first, middle, last;